shanto-Rahman/FlakyLens/README.md

 bash per_project_prediction.sh FlakyLens "train"
 ```

 Fine-tuning takes significant time (typically 8–10 hours on a standard GPU setup).
 However, you do not need to fine-tune the model to run the remaining steps or evaluate the research questions.
-We provide the pretrained fine-tuned models, and all RQ evaluations are based on them unless otherwise noted.
+We provide the fine-tuned models in the models/ directory.
+All RQ evaluations are based on them unless otherwise noted.

 # Usage